magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/run-ssa.md

   - Integration
 ---

-When you create a shipment with MSI, you could have many more options than are available with standard single-source shipments.
 One of the most significant parts of MSI is the Source Selection Algorithm (SSA).
-SSA analyzes and determines the best match for sources and shipping using order information for determining shipping costs, aggregated stock quantities, source location against destination, and additional configured settings.
+SSA analyzes and determines the best match for sources and shipping based on the priorities you specified in [Link stocks and sources
+]({{ page.baseurl }}/rest/tutorials/msi-order-processing/order-intro.html).
 The algorithm also provides a list of source items with quantities to deduct per each source item.

 For more information about shipping and SSAs, see the Wiki topic [Shipment and Order Management](https://github.com/magento-engcom/msi/wiki/Shipment-and-Order-Management){:target="_blank"}.

 ## Get the list of algorithms

-Currently, MSI supports only the default SSA.
+Currently, MSI supports only the default SSA for priority.
 Third-party developers and future releases may add support for additional algorithms.

 **Endpoint**